SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 6. NomicAI

 !!! warning Warning
-Embeddings are only usable when they are required using the same model that generated them.
+Embeddings are only usable when they are retrieved using the same model that generated them.
 When changing an embedding model or source, it is recommended to purge and recalculate file vectors.
 !!!

 ## Vectorization Settings